 Crudite Platter

 You can make the ranch dip up to 2 days in advance and keep it covered in the fridge.
 I would advise not preparing the vegetables until the day you plan to serve the platter, but if you do, keep them in an airtight container in the fridge.

-If you make this healthy-ish feel good Crudite Platter Wreath recipe, please be sure to leave a comment and/or give this recipe a rating!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+If you try this feel good Crudite Platter recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+We would love to hear about your experience making it.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

+Crudite Platter